Memorial Releases: Celebrating a Life After Loss

 A memorial release should be a therapeutic process.
 Avoid stressful overplanning and worrying about who to invite.
 Concentrate on a simple ceremony that feels right to you and your loved one.

-Opal Cremation Offers Planning Services and Direct Cremation Near Me
+Opal Cremation Offers Celebration of Life Planning Services & Direct Cremation in Los Angeles and Orange County

 Unlike many other funeral homes, we never charge hidden fees, keeping cremation costs in California low.
 Our all-inclusive packages start at $1295, and the price you’re quoted is the price you pay.
 Our services include documentation, like death certificates and disposition permits, care for your loved one’s remains, coordination of the cremation process, planning support for personalized services, and ongoing communication.